Aref-Akminasi/aws-developer-associate/Other.md

 ## AppSync - Security

-- There are four ways you can authorize applications to interact with your AWS AppSync:
+- There are four ways you can authorize applications to interact with your AWS AppSync

   - API key
   - AWS IAM
   - OpenID Connect
   - Congnito User Pools

-- For custom domain names & HTTPS, it is recommended to use CloudFront in front of AppSync
+- For **custom domain names & HTTPS** it is recommended to use **CloudFront in front of AppSync**

 # Amplify

 ## Amplify - Basics

-- Create mobile and web applications
+- Create mobile and web applications via the console or CLI
-- Amplify Studio: build full stack app, front end and backend in the console
-- Amplify CLI: configure an Amplify backend with CLI
-- Amplify Libraries: Connect your app to existing AWS Services
-- Amplify Hosting: Deploy your application

 ## Amplify - Authentication